 Every network is different

 It doesn't matter which security/privacy regulation your organization is up against, the requirements for performing security tests are, at best, loosely defined in all but a handful of them.
 Some regulations say you must perform periodic evaluations, others say "as needed" and others require testing to be performed during specified intervals.
 So, do you test once a month, every quarter or once a year?
 What kind of testing do you do?
 What's really needed?
-I could give you the simple answer and tell you to ask your lawyer or compliance officer, but it's likely they're disconnected from the security testing process and do not really know what's required for effective security testing -- at least in
+I could give you the simple answer and tell you to ask your lawyer or compliance officer, but it's likely they're disconnected from the security testing process and do not really know what's required for effective security testing -- at least in this context.

 There really is no definitive answer regarding your security testing parameters.
 It depends on your environment, your budget, management buy-in and just how much sensitive information your systems house.
 So, in a nutshell, what you need to focus on is testing the right systems, the right way, the right number of times.
 This may mean you: 1) test your externally-accessible Web applications and servers once a quarter, 2) test internally-accessible database servers twice a year, or 3) test every network system related to -- or in reach of -- your databases, including associated applications and underlying operating systems on every single computer.
 Again, there is no one good answer.
 Even with the same regulations, every organization's needs are different.